pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 {{% /choosable %}}

+{{% choosable language go %}}

+- a Pulumi context: typically represented by the variable `ctx`
+- an unnamed string: a name for the resource we are creating
+- `Name`: the name of the remote image to pull down

+{{% /choosable %}}

 {{% choosable language java %}}

 - an unnamed string: a name for the resource we are creating